Sergey7198/DailyToDoTests/README.md

 	Expected Result: In case of marking goal as done - the system should pass the green color to the checkbox icon.
 User should be able to mark/unmark the goals an unlimited number of times

-Testcsase 4.
+Test csase 4.
 Check if the user can edit an existing goal:

 	- Test step 1.
 Go to https://dailytodo.org/;
 	- Test step 2.
 Add some goal and save it;